nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

+:exclamation:**Caution:**<br>
-:exclamation:**Caution:** Import will override the current list if successful!
+* Import will override the current list if successful!
 Your previous list data will be lost!
 </div>

 **Example & Output:** `import`
 - Step 1.
-Navigate to the Trackermon data you want to import using your OS' native [GUI](#glossary)!
+Navigate to the Trackermon data file you want to import using your OS' native [GUI](#glossary)!
 - Step 2.
 Select the file and click "Open"
   - Do note that only [JSON](#glossary) files can be imported!
 - Step 3.
 Trackermon will import the selected file and display the imported show list!
-  - Trackermon will throw an error message if the JSON file is corrupted!
+  - Trackermon will display an error message if the data file is corrupted!

 <img src="images/Import.png">